(Disclosure: Some of the links below may be affiliate links)

 Life Insurance Third Pillar

 The main advantage of the third pillar is that you can deduct your contributions from your taxable income.
 The third pillar is an excellent way to reduce your taxes.
-However, employees are limited to 6883 CHF per year.
+However, employees are limited to 7056 CHF annually (as of 2023).
 Generally, I recommend most people contribute to their third pillar.
 I contribute the maximum every year.

 For your third pillar, you have two choices: